-App Publishing in China | AppInChina

-How do I publish my mobile app or game in China?
+How do I publish my mobile app in China?
 What do I need to provide to complete distribution?

-Since the process of distributing mobile apps and games in China is becoming more and more complicated, we thought it would be the perfect time to summarize the current app distribution procedures.
+Since the process of distributing mobile apps in China is becoming more and more complicated, we thought it would be the perfect time to summarize the current app distribution procedures.

-At the moment, foreign app companies/developers have two options when it comes to distributing apps in China.
+At the moment, foreign app companies/developers have two options when it comes to distributing apps and games in China.

 Option A is to distribute your app through a local distribution service provider’s account.
 This option is the faster method of distribution and provides a higher likelihood of success, as Chinese app stores see local accounts as being more trustworthy, which leads to a much smoother approval process.
-This provider can also do many things on your behalf, making the process smoother and less work for you, answering any questions you might have and leading you through every step.
+This provider can also do many things on your behalf, making the process smoother and less work for you, answering any questions you might have, and leading you through every step.

 Option B is to distribute your app through your own account.
-This option is the slower method of distribution and offers a smaller chance of success, as local app stores carry out extensive checks on foreign based accounts, which means more documentation and steps are required.
+This option is the slower method of distribution and offers a smaller chance of success, as local app stores carry out extensive checks on foreign-based accounts, which means more documentation and steps are required.
 Keep in mind that you must have a Chinese company or a Chinese entity in order to do this.

 There are a few items you will need to have in advance before you submit your app to your first Chinese app store: